Major League Baseball trademarks and copyrights are used with permission of MLB Advanced Media, L.P. All rights reserved.

 Tiverton, Rhode Island

 Tom has been working with the Newport Gulls for 12 years.
 Prior to joining the Gulls as Production Manager and Executive Producer of the Newport Gulls Broadcast Network in 2006, Tom covered the Gulls in 2004 and 2005 as an Associate Producer and Director for the Tigers TV Crew and Newport Gulls Television Network, which airs games on NCTV PA-18 in Newport County.
 In 2011, he took over as Director of Broadcast Operations, after having served as Deputy Director from 2008-2010.
-Tom is a Junior at Rhode Island College where he is the Technology Director of the student-run campus television station, Anchor TV, and is the former General Manager of 90.7 WXIN Rhode Island College Radio.
+Tom is a Junior at Rhode Island College where he is the former General Manager and current Business Director and Technology Director of the student-run campus television station, Anchor TV, and is the former Business Director, Program Director, and General Manager and current News/Sports/Talk Director of 90.7 WXIN Rhode Island College Radio.

 Director of Media Relations